hcpctl

 namePossible values:

-name: Sort by workspace name (default)resources: Sort by resource countupdated-at: Sort by last update timetf-version: Sort by Terraform version
+name: Sort by workspace name (default)resources: Sort by resource countupdated-at: Sort by last update timetf-version: Sort by Terraform versionpending-runs: Sort by pending runs count (requires --has-pending-runs)

 -